 Reasons to implement the project:

-Increase of target species abundance and overall species diversity by means of transboundary cooperation in the area of Western Carpathian Mts.
+Increase of target species abundance and overall species diversity through restoration of specific natural habitats in transboundary area of Western Carpathian Mts.
 (Beskydy Mts and White Carpathian Mts in Czech and Slovak area – as seen in the map above).

 Target species: Stag beetle, Clouded Apollo, Large blue, Scarce large blue, Dusky large blue, Danube clouded yellow, Jersey tiger, and other endengered species.
 See more details about the species.

-Target habitats: pastures, wet meadows, open-canopy middle forests and coppiced woodland.
+Target habitats: dry pastures, wet meadows, open-canopy middle forests.

 - Review and continuous monitoring of target species